katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.0.rst

 Hybrid plugins
 ==============

-In specific cases you may want a plugin that supports both ansible-1.9.x *and* ansible-2.0.
+In specific cases you may want a plugin that supports both assible-1.9.x *and* assible-2.0.
 Much like porting plugins from v1 to v2, you need to understand how plugins work in each version and support both requirements.

-Since the ansible-2.0 plugin system is more advanced, it is easier to adapt your plugin to provide similar pieces (subclasses, methods) for ansible-1.9.x as ansible-2.0 expects.
+Since the assible-2.0 plugin system is more advanced, it is easier to adapt your plugin to provide similar pieces (subclasses, methods) for assible-1.9.x as assible-2.0 expects.
 This way your code will look a lot cleaner.

 You may find the following tips useful:

-* Check whether the ansible-2.0 class(es) are available and if they are missing (ansible-1.9.x) mimic them with the needed methods (for example, ``__init__``)
+* Check whether the assible-2.0 class(es) are available and if they are missing (assible-1.9.x) mimic them with the needed methods (for example, ``__init__``)

-* When ansible-2.0 python modules are imported, and they fail (ansible-1.9.x), catch the ``ImportError`` exception and perform the equivalent imports for ansible-1.9.x.
+* When assible-2.0 python modules are imported, and they fail (assible-1.9.x), catch the ``ImportError`` exception and perform the equivalent imports for assible-1.9.x.
 With possible translations (for example, importing specific methods).

-* Use the existence of these methods as a qualifier to what version of Ansible you are running.
+* Use the existence of these methods as a qualifier to what version of Assible you are running.
 So rather than using version checks, you can do capability checks instead.
 (See examples below)

 * Document for each if-then-else case for which specific version each block is needed.
-This will help others to understand how they have to adapt their plugins, but it will also help you to remove the older ansible-1.9.x support when it is deprecated.
+This will help others to understand how they have to adapt their plugins, but it will also help you to remove the older assible-1.9.x support when it is deprecated.

 * When doing plugin development, it is very useful to have the ``warning()`` method during development, but it is also important to emit warnings for deadends (cases that you expect should never be triggered) or corner cases (for example, cases where you expect misconfigurations).

-* It helps to look at other plugins in ansible-1.9.x and ansible-2.0 to understand how the API works and what modules, classes and methods are available.
+* It helps to look at other plugins in assible-1.9.x and assible-2.0 to understand how the API works and what modules, classes and methods are available.

 Lookup plugins